w3c/wai-quick-start/source/developing.html.erb.md

 {:.attach_permalink}
 ## Write code that adapts to user's technology

 Use responsive design to adapt the display to different zoom states and viewport sizes, such as on mobile devices and tablets.
+Avoid clipping and horizontal scrolling when font size is increased.
 A progressive enhancement approach will help ensure that core functionality and content is available regardless of technology being used.

 {::nomarkdown}
 <%= learn_more %>